 Katherine continues to relate her Feldenkrais experiences to dancing tango.
 She is a better Argentinean tango dancer because of what she has learned about herself through Feldenkrais.
 Through Feldenkrais she has also come to know more about her habits of being and living, and increased her vitality and enjoyment of life.

 Some people might think that physical movement is the only focus of Feldenkrais - that moving well in a physical sense is the only goal.
 It is not.
-Movement is the gateway into an individualized and personal experience that can be challenging to language in words.
+Movement is the gateway into a personal experience of awareness and learning that is often hard to describe in words.
 Feldenkrais experiences put attention and awareness in the spotlight, and open a door for possibility and transformation - if you will, a journey into living life to your fullest potential.
 Dr. Moshe Feldenkrais, the creator of the Feldenkrais Method, said that Feldenkrais can help people to “make the impossible possible, the possible easy, and the easy elegant” and "to fulfill their vowed and unavowed dreams."

 Moving + Sensing + Thinking + Feeling + Awareness => Change / Learning + Improved Movement Choices + Being Your Most Potent Self